itsneski/lightning-jet/README.md

 ## Telegram bot
 Lightning Jet telegram bot (jet bot) that will notify you about important events such as change in fees for your remote peers.

-To create jet bot: initiate a converation with [BotFarther](https://core.telegram.org/bots#3-how-do-i-create-a-bot) on your Telegram app.
+To create jet bot: initiate a conversation with [BotFather](https://core.telegram.org/bots#3-how-do-i-create-a-bot) on your Telegram app.
 Select bot's name (e.g. JET bot) and bot's username (e.g. jet_bot).

 Copy the telegram token from the Telegram app chat with BotFather (right under 'Use this token to access the HTTP API:'). `nano ./api/config.json` to add the `telegramToken` setting with the above value (see config file example below).